 Players who want to try to push their weight around militarily will have to forgo playing cards that will give them long term benefits in the hopes of bolstering their might during fights, while players who play cards intelligently may be able to gain enough Colony Points via alternate routes that military action is unnecessary on their path to victory.
 The fact that the cards are drawn at random does mean that players cannot entirely plan their strategy from the very beginning of the game, but the flexibility of being able to play the cards that are drawn in different ways is a nice compromise.

 The juxtaposition of the epic feeling of the gameplay combined with the tiny stage on which it all unfolds is really fun to experience.
-Instead of far off galaxies, planets, and war machines, March of the Ants puts the focus on a battle that could, and probably is, taking place in your back yard even as you play.
+Instead of far off galaxies, planets, and war machines, this game puts the focus on a battle that could, and probably is, taking place in your back yard even as you play.

 A note on asymmetry

-Four of the Colony mats in March of the Ants have a "generic" side and a side that shows a specific type of ant.
+Four of the Colony mats have a "generic" side and a side that shows a specific type of ant.
 The specific sides are asymmetric and give each player unique abilities, actions, or rules.
 I'm normally a fan of asymmetry in games, but I actually prefer to play with the generic side of the mats.
-Personal preference aside, it is great to have the option to play with either side and it most certainly increases the already great replay potential of March of the Ants.
+Personal preference aside, it is great to have the option to play with either side and it most certainly increases the already great replay potential.

 A Note on Solo/Cooperative Play